AnkitKumar8080/zenChat/README.md

 ## Screenshots

 ### Login Screen

 ![Login Screen](./screenshots/login_dark.png)

 ### Chat Interface

 ![Chat Interface](./screenshots/hero_light.png)

 ### Create a One to One Chat

 #### Search users to create chat with

 #### click on create chat

 #### modal will pop create a one to one or a group chat

 ![Image1](./screenshots/searchUsers.png) ![Image2](./screenshots/createChatModal.png) ![Image3](./screenshots/createGroupChatModal2.png)

 ### Group Chat

 ![Group Chat](./screenshots/createdGroupChat.png)

 ## Credits

-Special thanks to Hitesh Chowdary for the APIHub https://api.freeapi.app/  which served as a reference for building this application.
+Special thanks to @hiteshchoudhary for the APIHub https://api.freeapi.app/ which served as a reference for building this application.